 There is a wide variety of “nonimmigrant visas” (those for temporary stays in the U.S.), some of which also impose quotas.
 For example:

-• H-1B visas are for individuals in so-called “specialty occupations”, which are occupations that require specialized knowledge and a minimum of a bachelor’s degree.
-With certain exceptions, the INA allows only 65,000 H-1B visas each fiscal year (plus an additional 20,000 visas for individuals with a master’s degree or higher).
-Since the number of H-1B visa applicants generally exceeds the number of visas, USCIS chooses who gets to apply for an H-1B through a lottery.
-If you are not selected in the fiscal year you applied, you have to reapply through the lottery in the following year.
-Therefore, it can take many years for applicants to finally get their H-1Bs.
+Since the number of H-1B visa applicants generally exceeds the number of available visas, USCIS chooses who gets to apply for an H-1B through a lottery system.
+If you are not selected in the fiscal year you applied, you must reapply through the lottery in the following year.

 U.S. Policies and External Factors